La Forêt de Brocéliande, Paimpont, France

 Le tombeau de Merlin (Merlin’s Tomb) and Fontaine de Jouvence (Fountain of Youth)

-This hike comprised the majority of the mythological sight-seeing I experienced during my tour of Brocéliande.
-It was a fairly straightforward trek—perfect if you are running short on time, as Merlin’s Tomb and the Fountain of Youth are only a few hundred feet apart.
-Both sites were even more dreamlike than I had imagined, and for those unfamiliar with Arthurian legends, there are emblems and poetic verses that gracefully recount the tales inspired by the sights before you.
-The journey felt like stepping into the pages of myth, each location breathing life into the stories that have enchanted countless generations.
+This hike made up most of the mythological sightseeing I experienced during my time in Brocéliande.
+It was fairly straightforward and especially convenient if you are short on time, since Merlin’s Tomb and the Fountain of Youth are only a few hundred feet apart.
+Both sites felt even more dreamlike than I had imagined, and for visitors unfamiliar with Arthurian legend, there are markers and poetic inscriptions that recount the stories associated with each place.
+The walk felt like stepping into myth itself, with each site giving new life to stories that have enchanted generations.

 Val Sans Retour (Valley of No Return)

-This trail is where you can find the surreal sight of the Arbre d’Or, an obscure golden tree lurking clandestinely amongst the kaleidoscopic emerald, olive, and sage greens of the forest.
-Walk a little further, and you will find the Miroir aux Fées (Faerie’s Mirror) of the Lac de Morgane, a mesmerizing lake named after the magnetic enchantress Morgan.
-Legend has it that the serene lake once acted as the mirror of seven fairies who long ago came to its shore every night to admire their heavenly reflections in the crystal-clear moonlit water.
-And while I didn’t see any fairies there myself, the celestial lake shimmered with such a delicate dance of light and shadow that it nearly deceived me into believing I was a fairy myself when I glimpsed my reflection in its mirror.
+This trail is home to the surreal sight of the Arbre d’Or, a golden tree hidden among the kaleidoscopic greens of the forest.
+A little farther on, you come to the Miroir aux Fées of the Lac de Morgane, a mesmerizing lake named for the enchantress Morgan.
+Legend holds that the lake once served as a mirror for seven fairies who came each night to admire their reflections in its moonlit water.
+I did not see any fairies there myself, but the lake shimmered with such delicate shifts of light and shadow that, catching my own reflection, I almost felt briefly enchanted into becoming one.

 Val d’Aff (Valley of the Aff)